ads365/Smart-Contracts/ERC223/README.md

-This code is for the Remix browser IDE, must change import sources within contracts for further implementation
+This code is for the Remix browser IDE, must change import sources within contracts for further implementation.
+Code must be properly tested and audited before use.